 This course is a survey of topics associated with drug use in American society.
 Special attention will be paid to drug control strategies as well as prevention of use in America today.

 SOC 480 Topics in Sociology

 This course is a study of selected topics in sociology.
 The topic and the number of hours will vary.

-Credit Hours: 1-3 Prerequisite: SOC 201
+Credit Hours: 1-3 Prerequisite: PSY 201 Availability: On demand

 Directory